 Golden Days Festival

 This weekend marks the 850th birthday of Copenhagen – my new home.
 I haven’t been here for almost all of its history, but that won’t stop me from enjoying the Golden Days Festival – activities, and free programs around the city to mark its celebration.
-Most of the event info that I received was in Danish, which prompted the history nerd in me to read up on the background of Copenhagen and trace its founding back 850 years.
+Most of the event info that I received was in Danish.
+This prompted the history nerd in me to read up on the background of Copenhagen and trace its founding back 850 years.
+I also figured this was a great opportunity to answer all the questions about Copenhagen I hear from home.

-In honor of the 850th birthday of the great capital, I decided to share even more facts about Copenhagen by answering 20 of the most common questions that I get about Denmark, Copenhagen and my life here.
+In honor of the 850th birthday of the great capital, I decided to share even more facts about Copenhagen, Denmark by answering 20 of the most common questions about Copenhagen I hear.

 2. What’s the weather like?